thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 **Database Management:**
 - Design and manage a database with two primary collections:
-  - **User Collection**: Stores user-specific information, including account details and settings.
+  - **User Collection**: Stores user-specific information, including account details.
   - **User Data Collection**: Records data related to users' cars, transportation modes, and carbon emissions.

-### Non-Functional Requirements
+### 2.2.
+Non-Functional Requirements

 **Performance:**
-- Ensure that the app runs efficiently in the background, with minimal impact on device performance and battery life.
-- Maintain a responsive user interface that provides real-time updates without noticeable delay.
+- The app will utilize background operations and continuous location updates, which are battery-intensive features.
+The goal is to optimize battery usage and performance to align with industry standards of similar apps like Google Maps or Waze, ensuring that battery consumption remains within a comparable range of approximately 10% relative to those apps.

+- In terms of responsiveness, the app will adhere to the following benchmarks as outlined by Robert B. Miller in 1968:
+  - **0.1 seconds**: The system should respond within 0.1 seconds to give the user the impression of an instant reaction, with no need for additional feedback.
+  - **1 second**: The system should maintain fluidity, with any delays between 0.1 and 1 second being noticeable but not disruptive to the user experience.
+  - **10 seconds**: The system should ensure that any operation taking up to 10 seconds provides progress feedback to keep the user engaged.
+Beyond this threshold, the user may lose focus and shift to other tasks.

 **Security:**
-- Implement secure user authentication and data storage practices.
-- Ensure all data in transit and at rest is encrypted, adhering to best practices for user privacy and security.
+- Implement secure user authentication using Google’s Firebase service, which provides built-in protection.
+Ensure that at no point within the app are Firebase credentials exposed, to protect against potential vulnerabilities.

 **Usability:**
-- Design the app to be intuitive and easy to navigate, ensuring that users can effortlessly access all features and functionalities.
-- Provide a seamless user experience with clear visual cues and feedback.
+- The app will adhere to the design outlined in the functional specification, which has been specifically crafted to keep users engaged and facilitate smooth workflow.

-### User Stories
+### 2.3.
+User Stories

 1. **As a user, I want to automatically track my transportation activities without manually starting the app, so I can accurately monitor my carbon emissions.**
 2. **As a user, I want to receive real-time updates on my carbon footprint while navigating to a destination, so I can make environmentally conscious travel decisions.**